getfem/getfem/doc/sphinx/source/userdoc/appendixB.rst

        - Description of the exact integration of polynomials on the prism of reference of dimension ``n``

 Even though a description of exact integration method exists on parallelepipeds or prisms, most of the time the geometric transformations on such elements are nonlinear and the exact integration cannot be used.

-Beware: In fact a lot of computation cannot be done with exact integration methods.
-So, it is recommended to use cubature formulas instead.

 Newton cotes Integration methods
 --------------------------------

 Newton cotes integration of order ``K`` on simplices, parallelepipeds and prisms are denoted by ``"IM_NC(N,K)"``, ``"IM_NC_PARALLELEPIPED(N,K)"`` and ``"IM_NC_PRISM(N,K)"`` respectively.